Qualifications and Training

 Q: What happens if my learner doesn’t show up for sessions?

 A: Depending on your learner, it may be a good idea to call him or her just prior to the day of your session as a reminder.
 Make sure your learner has a way to contact you if he/she needs to cancel.
+If this is a persistent issue, you should discuss it with the Literacy Volunteers Program Coordinator.

 Q: Can I go to the learner’s house for the sessions?